top of page

 ERP for OCD

-Some people think they know what Exposure and Response Prevention (ERP) is, and to a degree, they do: For washing, expose yourself to "contaminated" things and then don't wash.
-For checking, when you get the urge to check something, don't.
-Simple in concept but challenging in execution, ERP may be partially defined by the above, but the definition doesn't really explain how to do this.
-Hierarchy exposure, going from easier to harder exposures, is used by many professionals as an intervention.
-For instance, touch the chair which is less "contaminated" first, and then work your way up to the bathroom doorknob.
-But this still doesn't completely define the protocol.
+For example, if compulsive washing is an issue for you, you might expose yourself to "contaminated" things and then not wash but going from easier to harder exposures, you might start by touching a chair which is less "contaminated" first, and then working your way up to the bathroom doorknob.
 Exposure has rules that should be followed to ensure success, and should be applied within every exposure experience.
 Below are some of those rules:

 Frequency - Whatever you expose yourself to, and at whatever level you are in your hierarchy, it is essential that you engage in that exposure behavior frequently and regularly.
 It likely won’t be enough to practice leaving the house without checking the stove, or not washing your hands after touching the phone, only once a week or even once a day.
 These exposures have to be done frequently, often many times a day, to allow exposure to properly have its effect of desensitization.